Pulling back the curtain on today’s headlines

 The past few years have been a bit like that, for me.

+Not at all.
 I pale into insignificance relative to these heavyweights and, in truth I haven’t introduced anything ‘new’ to this study at all.
-But I didn’t need to.
-Everything I needed to understand what prophecy actually means is right there in scripture for those who are prepared to stand back and see it.
+But I don’t need to.
+Everything I need to understand what prophecy actually means is right there in scripture for those who are prepared to stand back and see it.
 The many interpretative systems that we’ve inherit can be complicated, but the text itself is not.

 What looks like confusion isn’t coming from the text, it’s coming from how we’ve learned to interpret it.